Artists (mainly but not exclusively of

+Born in Swansea on 23 June 1881; died 29 June 1965.
 Produced posters for LNER (sometimes in association with other companies); notably golfing poster of St. Andrews.
 Poster reproduced in Beverley Cole.
 Backtrack, 2015, 29, 582 in black & white, but widely available in colour on Internet.
 Whitley Bay poster w ith November Issue of Steam World in 1991..

 Paolozzi, Eduardo Luigi

 Born on 7 March 1924 in Leith of Italian parents, died in London on 22 April 2005.
 Interned during WW2 in Saughton Gaol (his father and grandfather lost their lives when being transported to Canada as vessel was sunk by German submarine).
 The recurring subject of Paolozzi's art was the relationship between man and machine, and the role of artificial intelligence in the post-industrial age.
 From his teenage experience in Scotland, of cigarette cards and the cinema, Paolozzi believed that popular culture (the dynamism of which is present in his best work) was innately superior to much fine art, a belief he still upheld in the salons of Hampstead when he was a Royal Academician.
 ODNB biography by Robin Spencer.
 Reason for inclusion: Tottenham Couurt Road station (personal experience) and see Paul Moss